uk-gov-mirror/dvsa.motr/README.md

-# motr-subscription-processor
+# motr-subscription-loader
-Application for processing MOT Reminder subscriptions
+Application for selecting candidate subscriptions to be sent as reminders